maccody/KanaChordPlus/README.md

 The procedure for selecting a Japanese word or Kanji character is illustrated in the animated GIF below.
 Note that the left portion of a Kanji List entry must be pressed.
 Pressing the definition portion of an entry will not cause a selection.
 ![KanaChordPlus_demo](./images/KanaChordPlus_demo.gif)

+Once a Kanji or Japanese word has been selected, it can be sent to the computer by typing any Kana, punctuation, or special character.
+If a Kana character is a typed, it is displayed in the Editor window, the previous content being sent to the computer.
+This allows the user to build up the next set of Kana characters to form a new word or Kanji.
+If a punctuation or special character is typed, it gets sent along with the current contents of the Editor Window.
+The behavior of the wide space character is the same as mentioned previously,

 The length of the Kana List generated can exceed that of the vertical extent of the display.
 The list can be scrolled by dragging on it with a finger, up or down, along the right portion of the list.
 Up to ten entries of the current list are displayed at any time.
 If more than ten entries are in the list, special list entries are provided at the beginning and end of the list, as necessary.
 When an entry with a down arrow is shown at the bottom of the list, pressing it will cause display of the next set of less common Kanji (move further down the list).
 When an entry with an up arrow at the is shown at the top of the list to select, pressing it will cause the display of the next set of more common Kanji (move back up the list).